-The standard deductions for 2018 are as follows: \$24,000 for married taxpayers filing jointly; \$12,000 for single filers; \$18,000 for head of household filers; and \$12,000 for married taxpayers filing separately.
-There is an additional deduction for visually impaired or elderly taxpayers of \$1,600 (if unmarried and not a surviving spouse) or \$1,300 (if married).
+The standard deductions for 2021 are as follows: \$25,100 for married taxpayers filing jointly; \$12,550 for single filers; \$18,800 for head of household filers; and \$12,550 for married taxpayers filing separately.
+There is an additional deduction for visually impaired or elderly taxpayers of \$1,700 (if unmarried and not a surviving spouse) or \$1,350 (if married).

-With the new tax law, if you still itemize your deductions, maintain detailed records.
+If you still itemize your deductions, maintain detailed records.
 Consult with us throughout the year to monitor your income and plan your deductions.